Liverpool’s flight to Frankfurt delayed because of ‘technical issues’ with plane

 The squad trained at their base in Kirkby at lunchtime ahead of their scheduled trip but midfielder Ryan Gravenberch was absent.

-The Netherlands international sustained an ankle injury during Sunday’s defeat to Manchester United but was able to complete 62 minutes before being withdrawn as part of a wholesale tactical change by head coach Arne Slot.
+The Netherlands international sustained an ankle injury during Sunday’s defeat to Manchester United but was able to complete 62 minutes before being withdrawn as part of a wholesale tactical change by Slot.

 Curtis Jones was introduced in his place against United and could play the deep-lying role the Dutchman has excelled in since the start of last season.